aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 **Loyalty Program**
 - Seeing the growth and performance of Elist's loyalty program within the recent years of sales, I would recommend keeping the loyalty program and looking closer at what is drawing customers to the program.
-- Things I would consider are the awareness/marketing of the loyalty program, associated incentives and rewards of being a member, and alignment of the loyalty program with the Elist's overall business goals.
+- Things I would consider are the awareness/marketing of the loyalty program, associated incentives and rewards of being a member, and alignment of the loyalty program with Elist's overall business goals.

 **Purchase Platform and Marketing Channels**
 - In more recent years the mobile site has been growing as a purchase platform, I would recommend reviewing the mobile site operations to maintain and possibly expand ease of usability.